 25 March 2018, Sewerby Hall, Bridlington, Yorkshire

-We’re holding a feast of flavours in a Georgian country house on the historic Yorkshire coast.
-Part of The Cookbook Project, a lunch celebrating the launch of a community cookbook inspired by local recipes.
+We held a feast of flavours in a Georgian country house on the historic Yorkshire coast.
+Part of The Cookbook Project, the lunch celebrated the launch of a community cookbook inspired by local recipes.

-Join us at the launch of Ahi’s cookbook, as we explore the science of flavour.
-Dare to trick your senses with our series of edible demos, and discover how food interacts with tongues, noses and brains.
-Food scientists will hack your taste buds using multisensory activities, and uncover why smell, touch, sight and hearing have a big impact on what we taste.
+We explored the science of flavour at the launch of Ahi’s cookbook.
+Using a series of edible demos, we tricked guests’ senses and discovered how food interacts with tongues, noses and brains.
+Food scientist Imogen Ramsey hacked taste buds using multisensory activities, and uncovered why smell, touch, sight and hearing have a big impact on what we taste.

 The Cookbook Project is part of a programme of artists residencies and exhibitions on environmental themes curated by Invisible Dust, produced by the Humber Museums Partnership, and funded by The Arts Council England and Wellcome Trust.